 We’re now officially a ‘Walkers are welcome‘ town.
-We had a launch on Sunday 31st July at the Unitarian Church.
+We had a launch on Sunday 31st July 2016 at the Unitarian Church.
 There was lots of cake and conversation, about 50 people came.
 Full details on our Walkers are welcome page.
 We’re part of a group of such towns in the upper Calder Valley in the Heart of the Pennines.

 TodWalkers is a group of enthusiastic walkers based in and around Todmorden West Yorkshire, officially formed in March 2015.
 We have a constitution (copy here), some people to form a Committee (chair, vice-chair, secretary and treasurer).